iot-lab-kiit/controlAC/README.md

 - To change IR codes for different AC brands/models, update the corresponding functions (`convertFan`, `convertMode`, etc.) with appropriate values.
 - Adjust temperature limits and fan speed settings as needed.
+- Endpoints:
+  **Control Endpoints**

+These endpoints handle different actions for controlling the AC:

+    /power
+        Toggles the power state of the AC (ON/OFF).

+    /tempup
+        Increases the temperature setting of the AC by 1 degree, as long as it is below the maximum limit (kLgAcMaxTemp).

+    /tempdown
+        Decreases the temperature setting of the AC by 1 degree, as long as it is above the minimum limit (kLgAcMinTemp).

+    /fan
+        Cycles through available fan speed settings (e.g., low, medium, high, auto).

+    /mode
+        Cycles through the available AC modes (e.g., cool, dry, fan, auto, heat).

+    /swing (optional, appears in JavaScript but not implemented in the provided C++ code) Controls the swing functionality if implemented.

 ## Credits